 Integrating a new building into an existing hospital campus can pose challenges.
 To address this, we collaborated with Froedtert’s wayfinding team to establish a robust wayfinding experience, ensuring a seamless navigation process when incorporating the addition..
 The journey for visitors starts at the parking structure, where visual and audio elements serve as effective wayfinding aids.
 Each floor of the parking structure showcases distinctive visual art and plays music through the speakers, helping visitors identify their parked floor based on its unique appearance and sounds.
 Inside the hospital, floors are color-coded, providing clear cues to visitors about their location within the facility.

 The Center for Advanced Care’s energized verticality and sculptural aesthetic alludes to the cutting-edge nature of the work taking place inside.
-We worked with CannonDesign to bring this energy into the public spaces through the repetition of color and shape, use of a vertical architectural elements, and development of a split waiting area concept that brings patients, staff, and visitors closer to the windows to take advantage of the views, or to use a more private space offering a sense of respite.
-While these elements give the building a distinct identity from the neighboring Clinical Cancer Center, the generous use of glazing creates a reflection of the nearby woods and ponds, unifying the buildings as part of one campus that is connected to the local environment.
+Working with CannonDesign, we brought energy into the public spaces by repeating color and shape, using vertical architectural elements, and developing a split waiting area concept.
+The split waiting area brings patients, staff, and visitors closer to the windows to take advantage of the views or use a more private space that offers a sense of respite.
+While these elements give the building a distinct identity from the neighboring Clinical Cancer Center, the generous use of glazing creates a reflection of the nearby woods and ponds, unifying the buildings as part of one campus connected to the local environment.
 The thoughtful application of system-wide interior material and finish standards and a universal exam room position Froedtert to quickly adjust to future changes.